Partial collapsing and the spectrum of the Hodge Laplacian: Proof of the spectral convergence.

-The $L^2$ norm of this element is uniformly bounded from above and below, and
+The $L^2$-norm of this element is uniformly bounded from above and below, and

-Moreover, it satisfies $q (\psi_{\eps}) = O( | \log {\eps} |^{-1})$ giving then a `small eigenvalue', as well as the elements of $\Ker \mcD_2$ and of $\Ker \Delta_W$.
+Moreover, it satisfies $q (\psi_{\eps}) = O( | \log {\eps} |^{-1})$ giving then a `small eigenvalue', as well as the elements of $\Ker (\mcD_2)$ and of $\Ker (\Delta_{1,W})$.

-[{\it nb.} It is remarquable that the same construction, for an extended solution with corresponding boundary value in $\Ker (A- \gamma), \, \gamma \in (- \frac{1}{2}, \frac{1}{2})$ does not give a quasimode: indeed if $\psi_2$ is such a solution, the transplated element will be,
+[{\it n.b.} It is remarkable that the same construction, for an extended solution with corresponding boundary value in $\Ker (A- \gamma), \, \gamma \in (- \frac{1}{2}, \frac{1}{2})$ does not give a quasi-mode: indeed if $\psi_2$ is such a solution, the transplanted element will be

-for which $q (\psi_{\eps})$ does not converge to $0$ as $\eps.$]
+for which $q (\psi_{\eps})$ does not converge to $0$ as $\eps \to 0.$ ]

-To conclude the estimate of upper bounds, we have only to verify that this transplanted forms have a Rayleigh-Ritz quotient comparable to the initial one and that the orthogonality is fast concerved by transplantation.
+To conclude the estimate of upper bounds, we have only to verify that these transplanted forms have a Rayleigh-Ritz quotient comparable to the initial one and that the orthogonality is fast conserved by transplantation.

-\subsection{Lower bound : $\liminf \lambda_N(\eps) \geq \lambda_N$.}
+\subsection{Lower bound : $\displaystyle \liminf_{\eps \to 0} \lambda_N(\eps) \geq \lambda_N$.}